-We Put Love at the Very Center of Our Life Together
+A Church that Puts Love at the Very Center of Our Life Together

-If you are looking for a spiritual home, come in and experience our open minds, open hearts and open doors.
-Our liberal religious congregation has been serving individuals and families in Middleborough and surrounding towns with great music, meaningful and thought-provoking sermons and opportunities to give back.
-We are committed to spiritual growth and lifelong learning with religious exploration that promotes creativity, integrity and compassion.
+If you are looking for a spiritual home, come in and experience our open minds, open hearts, and open doors.
+For over 125 years, the First Unitarian Universalist Society has been serving individuals and families in Middleboro and surrounding towns with great music, meaningful and thought-provoking sermons, and opportunities to give back.
+We are committed to spiritual growth and lifelong learning with religious exploration that promotes creativity, integrity, and compassion.
 We work together to build a world that is more loving and more just for all people.

 Cranberry Circle Covenant of Unitarian Universalist Pagans (CUUPS) was formed in 2003 at the First Unitarian Universalist Society of Middleborough, MA.
 It is an eclectic, open group of Earth-Centered pagans that encourages education and diversity.
 Its general Pagan beliefs fit in with the UU Principles and purposes.